We're having some problems out there on the phones.

 Yeah, I know.

-It was only because this is the finest radio program on earth with the greatest set of archives of past programs, we're able to go back and get that from July and make it relevant.
+It was only because that this is the finest radio program on earth with the greatest set of archives of past programs.

-Uh but that's why that's why this show is what this show is.
+But that's why this show is what this show is.

 So if you weren't here yesterday, Tisk Tisk, but nevertheless, here's what Wendy from Lansing was talking about.

-Let me just say to the first part of your question with respect to boat people and killing.
+Let me just say to the first part of your question with respect to boat people and killing, everybody predicted a massive bloodbath in Vietnam.

-Uh there was not a massive bloodbath in Vietnam.
+There was not a massive bloodbath in Vietnam.

 But on the other hand, I've met a lot of people today who were in those education camps who are thriving in the Vietnam of today.

-He's probably only sorry that the re education camps failed.
+He's probably only sorry that the re-education camps failed.

 How could they be thriving?

-No bloodbath, fifty thousand American deaths in Vietnam, not a bloodbath.
+50,000 American deaths in Vietnam, not a bloodbath.

-Uh where else wasn't a bloodbath.
+Where else wasn't a bloodbath?

-All I know is that a number of Americans have lost their lives fighting communism since before I was born, and we finally beat them with no help from people like Kerry.
+All I know is that a number of Americans have lost their lives fighting communism since before I was born.

 Who killed Kennedy, folks?